ACE-IoT-Solutions/grasshopper/README.md

    - If you have VOLTTRON’s web interface enabled, the Grasshopper Agent’s interface should be accessible from the configured VOLTTRON host.

 3. **Build the Grasshopper Frontend**
+   - On the server, ensure that NPM and Node.js are installed.
    - Navigate to the Grasshopper frontend folder (`grasshopper-frontend`).
    - Run `npm run build` to generate the `dist` folder.
    - The newly created `dist` folder should appear in the Grasshopper Agent’s main folder (e.g., `agent/grasshopper`).